Deploy Metric Insights on Kubernetes

 - Configure an ingress controller to allow incoming connections to the namespace (UI access in a browser).
 See Choose an Ingress Controller type below for more.

-The main services (web, data analyzer, data processor, seed, monitoring) can be installed separately depending on the needs of your deployment.
+The main services (web, data analyzer, data processor, image generator, console) can be installed separately depending on the needs of your deployment.

 2.1.
 Configure the Storage Class for Persistent Volumes